jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Left and Right politicians agreed.
 Unable to adapt our lifestyle to the Internet Age, they saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
 Thus, in addition to borrowing money, free-trade was their answer to Main Street's money problems, even when it meant selling off Main Street.

-No matter how cheap we make Industrial Age living, it's still outdated.
+But, no matter how cheap we make Industrial Age living, it's still outdated.
 We don't win the game by replaying bygone ages.
 We win by continually evolving technology and ourselves.
 That's why there's never been a time where the society full of marketers, managers, and economists, defeated the nation full of engineers, craftsmen, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America."
 Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
 I smile, thinking of all those bakers, tailors, designers, engineers, repairmen happily working on a new empowered Main Street.